-Where stalking involves the intentional, malicious and repetitive following or harassing of another person paired with a credible threat, cyberstalking is essentially the same thing only performed on an electronic device like a computer or cell phone.
-If you have been accused of any kind of stalking, please contact a skilled Vista criminal lawyer like Peter M. Liss as soon as possible.
+Where stalking laws in California involve the intentional, malicious and repetitive following or harassing of another person paired with a credible threat, cyberstalking laws in California cover essentially the same thing only these activities are instead performed on an electronic device like a computer or cell phone.
+If you have been accused of any kind of stalking, please contact a skilled San Diego cyberstalking attorney like Peter M. Liss as soon as possible.

 Like regular stalking charges, cyberstalking may result in misdemeanor or felony charges and a first offense could result in up to a year in jail or three years in prison.
 In many cases, the victim may also obtain a restraining order against their harasser, which could result in additional charges and penalties if the order is violated.
-As you can see, cyberstalking is a serious matter that requires the expertise of a top defense lawyer in Vista.
+As you can see, cyberstalking laws in California should always be taken seriously and defense against these charges requires the expertise of a top San Diego cyberstalking attorney.

-If you have been charged with cyberstalking, it is critical you do not say anything to police or prosecutors before first speaking with your Vista criminal defense attorney.
+If you have been charged with cyberstalking, it is critical you do not say anything to police or prosecutors before first speaking with your San Diego cyberstalking attorney.
 Please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.

 Creative Commons Image by Don Hankins